Mutual Exchange: Advice and information to get a move moving

 It is illegal to pay/receive money, or provide/receive any other incentive, to/from anyone in order to encourage or persuade someone to exchange tenancies.
 You cannot also carry out a mutual exchange without permission from both landlords.
 Either of these could result in you losing your home.

-Will the Council help me with some of the costs of moving?
+Will you help me with some of the costs of moving?

 In most situations the tenant must cover the costs of a mutual exchange.
 If a tenant is currently under-occupying and is subject to a reduction in housing benefit entitlement because of this, there may be financial help available to assist in facilitating a move to downsize.
 This may include things such as skip hire, clearance costs or arranging for minor repairs to be carried out.
 The tenant would need to be in receipt of housing benefit in order for them to receive any assistance.